Bent's rule: Bond angles: VSEPR Theory and Bent's Rule

-Knowing the angles between bonds is a crucial component in determining a molecular structure.
-In valence bond theory, covalent bonds are assumed to consist of two electrons lying in overlapping, usually hybridised, atomic orbitals from bonding atoms.
-Orbital hybridisation explains why methane is tetrahedral and ethylene is planar for instance.
-However, there are deviations from the ideal geometries of spn hybridisation such as in water and ammonia.
-The bond angles in those molecules are 104.5° and 107° respectively, which are below the expected tetrahedral angle of 109.5°.
-The traditional approach to explain those differences is VSEPR theory.
-In that framework, valence electrons are assumed to lie in localized regions and lone pairs are assumed to repel each other to a greater extent than bonding pairs.
+Valence bond theory predicts that methane is tetrahedral and that ethylene is planar.
+In water and ammonia, the situation is more complicated because the bond angles are 104.5° and 107° respectively, which are less than the expected tetrahedral angle of 109.5°.
+One rationale for those deviations is VSEPR theory, where valence electrons are assumed to lie in localized regions and lone pairs are assumed to repel each other to a greater extent than bonding pairs.
+Bent's rule provides an alternative explanation.